oldbit-com/Beep/README.md

 # Beep

 Beep is a simple cross platform low level dotnet library for playing PCM audio data.
-It is also a good starting point for creating more advanced audio libraries.

 It was inspired by [oto](https://github.com/ebitengine/oto) golang library that I used before.
 However, it is not a direct port of it.

-It has been written from scratch in C# and .net 8, using async/await pattern.
+It has been written from scratch in C# using .NET 8, and it does not depend on any other libraries, but uses native OS audio frameworks.

-It is quite hard to find a decent examples of how to integrate native OS audio frameworks, especially that these frameworks are not so easy to use.
+In general there are two main methods for playing audio:
+- `PlayAsync` - allows playing audio data from a byte array or a stream until the end of the data.
+  It starts and stops the audio playback automatically.
+- `EnqueueAsync` - allows playing audio data chunks, player needs to be started and stopped programmatically.
+It can play small chunks of data.

 ## Features
 - no external dependencies other than native OS frameworks